saeed1262/saeed1262.github.io/_posts/2025-09-01-orbital-rendezvous-simulator.md

 - R-bar Approach: Safe final approach along the radial corridor.
   - Steps: Use small −R pulses to reduce range; keep closing rate small; null out relative motion near capture.
   - Check: Closing rate near 0 at short range; relative ellipse shrinks; ΔV stays small and controlled.

+## Experiments To Try

+- Phase to a number: set the target 30° ahead; do a small −V to drop lower, coast until phase error ≈ 0°, then +V to recircularize.
+- “Wrong place” burn: try +V at apoapsis vs. at periapsis; note which side of the orbit rises and how the period changes.
+- Radial trims: use short +R/−R taps to rotate periapsis alignment to the target’s true anomaly before doing +V.
+- ΔV budgeting: reduce Burn Magnitude and aim to complete each scenario with minimum total ΔV in the HUD.

+## FAQ & Pitfalls

+- I sped up but fell behind: expected—+V at periapsis makes the opposite side higher and the overall period longer; you arrive later there.
+- My transfer missed the target altitude: your first +V was too large or at the wrong place; burns are most efficient at apses.
+- Radial burns seem useless: they don’t change energy much; they rotate the ellipse—use them for alignment tweaks, not big transfers.
+- Numbers don’t look like km/s: enable Real‑world units; otherwise values are in normalized TU/VU/R⊕.
+- Time step artifacts: if fast‑forwarding, expect small differences in closest‑approach predictions; slow down to verify.

 ## The Mathematics of Orbital Motion